-Ans: Trekking or long-distance multi day hiking is an adventure activity preferrably done on mountainous regions.
-But today the term has more inclusive meaning including multi-day hike to other types of terains and iteneraries of all levels.
-People trek often to submerge them in a completely new location and culture, to admire the vast landscape and admire the nature.
-The spirit of trekking is all about setting up your bivoauc at dusk, taking time to gaze stars, learn different culture,taste different authentic and local cuisine ,explore the wilderness.
-In general trekking provides you a lot of oppurtunity to explore the rich cultural and natural diversity on earth.
+Ans: Trekking or long-distance multi-day hiking is an adventure activity preferably done in mountainous regions.
+But today the term has a more inclusive meaning including multi-day hikes to other types of terrains and itineraries of all levels.
+People trek often to submerge themselves in a completely new location and culture, to admire the vast landscape, and admire nature.
+The spirit of trekking is all about setting up your bivouac at dusk, taking time to gaze at stars, learn about different cultures, taste different authentic and local cuisine, and explore the wilderness.
+In general, trekking provides you with a lot of opportunities to explore the rich cultural and natural diversity on earth.

 Question: When is the best time to go trekking?

-Ans: No matter where you trek, the main important factor to make your trekking memorable is weather.
-For best moment and view, it is always recommended to trek during the clear days.
-Rain and snowfall , clouds, fog, etc block the magnifient view and scenes.
+Ans: No matter where you trek, the main important factor to make your trekking memorable is the weather.
+For the best moment and view, it is always recommended to trek on clear days.
+Rain and snowfall, clouds, fog, etc block the magnificent view and scenes.
 So it is best if you see the weather forecast before you start trekking.
-In Nepal, the best time considered for trekking is from Mid-september to mid-November and Mid-March to Mid- May when there is minimum to no rain and snowfall.
-The days will be clear, the nights will be full of starry scene.
+In Nepal, the best time considered for trekking is from Mid-September to mid-November and Mid-March to Mid- May when there is minimum to no rain and snowfall.
+The days will be clear, the nights will be full of the starry scene.

 Question: What sort of clothing should I bring with me?

-Ans: Depending on your trekking trail, you can have a different sets of trekking gear.
-Varying from simple tanktops and summer athletic clothings to cold winter apparel.
-Basic sets includes proper trekking boots, sweat shirts and pants, socks, innerwear, underwear, sports wear, thermo-coat, down jacket, jumper , long-sleeveed t-shirts, gloves , wind-proof jacket, rain-coat, blacava, mittens, polarized sun-glasses, etc. Some places may require normal crampons.
+Ans: Depending on your trekking trail, you can have a different set of trekking gear.
+Varying from simple tanktops and summer athletic clothing to cold winter apparel.
+Basic sets include proper trekking boots, sweatshirts, and pants, socks, innerwear, underwear, sportswear, thermo-coat, down jacket, jumper, long-sleeved t-shirts, gloves, wind-proof jacket, rain-coat, balaclava, mittens, polarized sunglasses, etc. Some places may require normal crampons.

 Question: Where can I get more information and maps?

-Ans: Most of the information about the trekking route and destinations can be fopund online these days with detailed iteneraries.
-But if you want a first hand information, feel free to contact us.
-We are available to provide you support 24/7 .
+Ans: Most of the information about the trekking route and destinations can be found online these days with detailed itineraries.
+But if you want first-hand information, feel free to contact us.
+We are available to support you 24/7.
 Kindly contact us if you need more information.
-We will provide you a detailed map and a customised itinerary that suits you best.
+We will provide you with a detailed map and a customized itinerary that suits you best.

 Question: Is it okay to trek alone?

 Ans: Why not ??
-Some people prefers to trek alone away from crowd.
+Some people prefer to trek alone and away from the crowd.
 But it entirely depends on your trekking route.
-In Nepal, most of the trekking route through the middle of National parks and conservation area.
-So there may be a chance to encounter with predator animals like snow leopard, wolf.
-It is always to have aknowledgeabl;e person/guide who can help you avoid such circumstances.
-Except some trekking routes like Annapurna and Everest Base Camp, the trails on the other mountain areas are not marked well that may create a chance of you getting lost .
-Also most of the trekking activities in Nepal includes high altitude hiking, where there is always a risk of Altitude Sickness.
-Bein alone in that tough time migh be very challenging, so have best guide.
+In Nepal, most of the trekking routes through the middle of National parks and conservation areas.
+So there may be a chance to encounter with predator animals like snow leopard and wolf.
+It is always to have a knowledgeable;e person/guide who can help you avoid such circumstances.
+Except for some trekking routes like Annapurna and Everest Base Camp, the trails on the other mountain areas are not marked well which may create a chance of you getting lost.
+Also, most of the trekking activities in Nepal include high-altitude hiking, where there is always a risk of Altitude Sickness.
+Being alone in that tough time might be very challenging, so have the best guide.
 And don't you worry, we have been providing professionals for years to help you make your trip memorable and safe.

 Question: Should I hire a porter and/or a guide?

-Ans: We highly recommend you to hire professionally trained guides and porters during your trek if you want to really explore and understand the place fully.
-Trekking alone in the vast wilderness of varied landscapes is dangerous as there is possibility of getting lost or encounter a predator.
-Also this helps local people to generate income for their livlihood.
-Why not hire if it helps someone to feed their family well.
+Ans: We highly recommend you hire professionally trained guides and porters during your trek if you want to really explore and understand the place fully.
+Trekking alone in the vast wilderness of varied landscapes is dangerous as there is the possibility of getting lost or encountering a predator.
+Also, this helps local people to generate income for their livelihood.
+Why not hire if it helps someone to feed their family well?

 Question: How should I dress during a trek?

 Ans: Depending on your trekking route, the wearables may vary.
 Since most of the trekking in Nepal is done in the mountainous area, one can easily guess what to take and what to wear.
-The clothes you wear should be lightweight, comfortable.
+The clothes you wear should be lightweight, and comfortable.
 Jeans and heavy clothes are not recommended as they hamper your physical ability.
-They should be useful to protect you from scorching sun .
+They should be useful to protect you from the scorching sun.
 Boots must have enough grip with ankle support and UV protection sunglasses are recommended.

-Question: What else should I bring along in a trek?
+Question: What else should I bring along on a trek?

-Ans: If you hire a porter you can carry all your belongings like enough clothes, extra gears , laptops, camera and drone accessories etc. But if you don't want to hire a porter, you can choose what to put.
-We recommend 12-20 kg per person if you dont want to slow up your pace.
+Ans: If you hire a porter you can carry all your belongings like enough clothes, extra gear, laptops, camera and drone accessories, etc. But if you don't want to hire a porter, you can choose what to put.
+We recommend 12-20 kg per person if you don't want to slow up your pace.

 Question: Any health precautions that I need to consider during my trek?

-Ans: The only serious concern about your health in HImalayan region is the Altitude Sickness.
+Ans: The only serious concern about your health in the Himalayan region is Altitude Sickness.
 Since most of the trekking destination in this Himalayan kingdom lies at an altitude of 3500 m to 5500 m altitude, one can have a serious problem with altitude sickness.
 But there's no need to worry.
-With us as your agency, we can make your itenerary so that you can avoid such sickness.
-Medicical pills with acetazolamide compounds are recommended.
-Enough resting point and acclimatization day are ensured so that your body can work up with the low temperaure and less oxygen.
-Other medical aomplications include diarrhoea, indigestions, food poisoniong, allergies etc. We, at Adventure Altitude Treks and Expeditions, fully take responsibility of our clients as long as they act under terms and conditions which means eat, sleep, drink in places recommended by our company.
+With us as your agency, we can make your itinerary so that you can avoid such sickness.
+Medical pills with acetazolamide compounds are recommended.
+Enough resting points and acclimatization days are ensured so that your body can work up with the low temperature and less oxygen.
+Other medical complications include diarrhea, indigestion, food poisoning, allergies, etc. We, at Adventure Altitude Treks and Expeditions, fully take responsibility for our clients as long as they act under terms and conditions which means eating, sleeping, and drinking in places recommended by our company.

 Question: What do I do in case of an emergency?

 Ans: Our guides are trained with basic first aid training.
-Since trekking routes are mostly remote areas with less facilities, getting health service during risky medical conditions are rare.
+Since trekking routes are mostly remote areas with fewer facilities, getting health services during risky medical conditions is rare.
 No motorable roads are available.
 So if there is any serious medical emergency, we can help you charter a helicopter.
-In case of Altitude sickness, we recommend you to stop your ascending and start descending immideatly top lower altitude.
+In case of Altitude sickness, we recommend you stop your ascending and start descending immediately to a lower altitude.
 This helps in most cases.
-For other normal illness, normal medicines will work.
+For other normal illnesses, normal medicines will work.

 Question: If I need to see a doctor, where can I do so?

-Ans: There are a lot of modern hospitals with modern facilities and well trained doctors.
-But we recommend Norvic , Grandee, Teaching Hospital if you are in Kathmandu.
-Outside Kathmandu you can find many Government hospitals providing decent health services.
+Ans: There are a lot of modern hospitals with modern facilities and well-trained doctors.
+But we recommend Norvic, Grandee, and Teaching Hospital if you are in Kathmandu.
+Outside Kathmandu, you can find many Government hospitals providing decent health services.

 Question: Do I need travel insurance?

 Yes.
-Travel Insurance is a must if you want to get visa.
+Travel Insurance is a must if you want to get a visa.

 Question: I want to go on a trek, when and where can I do so?

 Ans: To assist you with your trek, we are here.
-You can simply ask us via e-mail or viber or whatsapp whatever is convienient for you and we will prepare an itinerary for you.
+You can simply ask us via e-mail or Viber or WhatsApp whatever is convenient for you and we will prepare an itinerary for you.

 Question: Where is Nepal?